augusto-caldas/server-automation/README.md

 <h1>server-automation</h1>
 This project contains:<br>

-1. A script (nix-setup.sh) to create a configuration.nix file with basic configuration to deploy the services provided in this project.<br>
+1. A script (<a href="#nix-setup">nix-setup.sh</a>) to create a configuration.nix file with basic configuration to deploy the services provided in this project.<br>
-2. A script (services-setup.sh) to create a proper structure and docker-compose files with basic configurations to deploy services with ease.<br>
+2. A script (<a href="#services-setup">services-setup.sh</a>) to create a proper structure and docker-compose files with basic configurations to deploy services with ease.<br>

 <hr>